PedroBern/react-tiger-transition/docs/QuickStart.md

 # Quick start

-`react-tiger-transition` is a small package ready to take your navigation animations to the next level.
+`react-tiger-transition` is ready to take your navigation animations to the next level.

 - Zero dependencies.
 - 19 built-in transitions (the tigers).